CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img19.png)

-1. Select the new file that you have uploaded, click on **Show actions** icon.
+1. Select the new file that you have uploaded, click on the **Show actions** icon.
 This will display the list of actions that can be performed.

    ![](Images/img20.png)